 Here are my 10 Practical Steps to Getting Healthy.

 Getting healthy is perhaps the most common New Year’s resolution.
-People usually simply go thru the emotions of getting healthy.
-You may talk about getting healthy, but take no action.
-Or you may sign up for the gym, get on some quick-slim diet, make an appointment to see your doctor…..
-Often, the resolution to getting health fades out in a couple of months.
-Then, you are back to square one until the next New Year arrives.
+People usually go through the emotions of getting healthy.
+You may talk about getting healthy but take no action.
+Often, the resolution to get healthy fades out in a couple of months.
+Then, you’re back at square one until the next New Year arrives.

 Getting Healthy Is Simple

 Getting healthy is not complicated at all if you are serious about it.
-However, you, like most people make it quite complicated.
-First you seriously damage your health for an entire month, then you have to make a resolution to getting healthy, then certain requirements have to be met before you can embark on the journey to getting healthy.
-Those requirements usually include money, time, convenience……… If you don’t have money, time, convenience to getting healthy, you feel sorry for yourself and rationalize how your unhealthy course.
-If, however, you are lucky enough to have money, time and convenience, you start on the journey to getting healthy.
+However, most people make it quite complicated.
+First, you damage your health for an entire month, then you make a resolution to get healthy, but then certain requirements have to be met before you can embark on the journey to getting healthy.
+Those requirements usually include money, time, convenience……… If, however, you are lucky enough to have money, time and convenience, you start on the journey to getting healthy.
 You take actions – buy a gym membership, join a weight loss program, get your cholesterol level checked, see your doctor……..
 You set certain goals-what your weight should be, what your cholesterol level should be, what your blood sugar should be………..
-You may even buy electronic gadgets that counts your foot steps, keep track of your calories, heart rate, blood pressure, blood sugar……….Often you stay in this hyped up mode for a few weeks, at the most.
+You may even buy electronic gadgets that counts your footsteps, keep track of your calories, heart rate, blood pressure, blood sugar……….Often you stay in this hyped up mode for a few weeks.
 Then you are back to your unhealthy habits.
-You have to “reward” yourself to indulge in the unhealthy lifestyle.
+You “reward” yourself and indulge in unhealthy choices.
 You also justify your unhealthy behavior.
 “Oh, it was Valentine’s Day”, “It was my birthday”, “I was on a vacation”…….

-On your next appointment with your physician you get quite disappointed.
+On your next appointment with your physician, you get quite disappointed.
 You have not achieved your goals-your weight, your blood pressure, your blood sugar, your cholesterol……..
-You make another resolution to getting healthy.
-But your efforts of getting healthy get sabotaged by another holiday, birthday, vacation….
+You make another resolution to get healthy, but your efforts to get healthy are sabotaged by another holiday, birthday, vacation….
 Most people remain stuck in this roller-coaster ride.

 The Root Cause Why You Are Not Getting Healthy